rackerlabs/support-how-to/content/general/dfw1-data-center-migration-customer-faq.md

 running data center, Rackspace is closing DFW1.
 Rackspace has made the decision to consolidate all DFW1 and DFW3 customers into its newest data center in the Dallas area, DFW3.

+#### Where is DFW3 located?

+This facility is located in the Richardson area of Dallas, approximately 30 miles from DFW1.

+#### What are the advantages of moving to DFW3?

+DFW3 is one of Rackspace’s newest data center facilities.
+It benefits from the latest infrastructure and networking, enabling efficiencies through higher power densities.

+From a power perspective, the busway combined with taller cabinets gives us much more capability to run cabinets at higher power levels than in DFW1.
+Lower cost is one positive side effect of this improvement, and another advantage is the reduced likelihood of having to migrate a customer solution because of power concerns.
+Power redundancy is also doubled (full 2N) from the cabinet to the floor power distribution units (PDU).

+From a networking perspective, DFW3 has our latest shared aggregation platform (Nexus 7k) providing 20G redundant connections from the Top-of-Rack (ToR) switches to the aggregation (aggr) switch layer and standard 1G in cabinets.
+We also have aggregated exnet throughout, again lessening the likelihood of requiring in-DC migrations because of localized network constraints.
+This is a big departure from DFW1, which has areas with no aggregated exnet, no 1G connections between ToR and aggr switches, and has 100Mb in cabinets in many areas.

 #### Will service be interrupted?